Bronchiolitis usually is caused by viruses.

 Bronchiolitis starts with symptoms of a cold—runny nose, sneezing, mild fever, and some coughing.
 After several days, children develop difficulty breathing, with rapid breathing and a worsening cough.
 Usually children make a high-pitched sound when breathing out (wheezing).
 In most infants, the symptoms are mild.
 Even though infants may breathe somewhat rapidly and be very congested, they are alert, happy, and eating well.

 More severely affected infants breathe rapidly and shallowly, use a lot of their respiratory muscles to breathe, and have flaring of their nostrils.
 They seem fussy and anxious and can become dehydrated because of vomiting and difficulty with drinking.
 A fever usually is present but not always.
 Some children also develop an ear infection.
-Premature infants or infants younger than 2 months sometimes stop breathing temporarily.
+Premature infants or infants younger than 2 months sometimes have episodes where they stop breathing briefly (apnea).
 In very severe and unusual cases, the child may become blue around the mouth because of a lack of oxygen.

 A doctor bases the diagnosis of bronchiolitis on the symptoms and the physical examination.
 Doctors measure oxygen levels in the blood by placing a sensor on a finger (pulse oximetry).

-Sometimes the doctor swabs mucus from deep inside the nose to try to identify the virus in the laboratory.
-Other laboratory tests may be done, and sometimes a chest x-ray is needed for children who have a severe case.
+For severe cases, doctors sometimes swab mucus from deep inside the nose to try to identify the virus in the laboratory or do a chest x-ray.
+Other laboratory tests may be done.

 Most children recover at home in 3 to 5 days.
+However, wheezing and coughing may continue for 2 to 4 weeks.
 With proper care, the chance of developing serious consequences due to bronchiolitis is low, even for children who need to be hospitalized.

 Some children have repeated episodes of wheezing after having had bronchiolitis.